Unclear Pronoun Reference

 A pronoun must refer to a specific noun (the antecedent).
 Ambiguous pronoun reference creates confusing sentences.

-A key difference between banking crises of today and of yesterday is that they have greater global impact.
+Example: A key difference between banking crises of today and of yesterday is that they have greater global consequences.
+(Which crises have greater consequences, those of today or those of yesterday?)

 Vague Subject Pronoun

-Pope Gregory VII forced Emperor Henry IV to wait three days in the snow at Canossa before granting him an audience.
+Example: Pope Gregory VII forced Emperor Henry IV to wait three days in the snow at Canossa before granting him an audience.
 It was a symbolic act.
+(To what does “it” refer?
+Forcing the emperor to wait?
+The waiting?
+The granting of the audience?
+The audience?
+The entire sentence?)

 A pronoun must agree in gender and number with its antecedent.
 A common error is the use of the plural pronoun they to refer to a singular noun.

-In the original state constitution, they allowed polygamy.
+Example: In the original state constitution, they allowed polygamy.
+[They (plural) refers to constitution (singular).]

 It is often better to use a plural noun and pronoun than to use a singular noun and pronoun.
 Note that indefinite pronouns such as each and everyone are singular.